Sleeping Pills and Natural Sleep Aids

 Research has shown that changing your lifestyle and sleep habits is the best way to combat insomnia.
-Even if you decide to use sleeping pills or medications in the short term, experts recommend making changes in your lifestyle and bedtime behavior as a long-term remedy to sleep problems.
+Even if you decide to use sleeping pills or medications in the short term, experts recommend making changes to your lifestyle and bedtime behavior as a long-term remedy to sleep problems.
 Behavioral and environmental changes can have more of a positive impact on sleep than medication, without the risk of side effects or dependence.